-- Just because you assume he can’t, doesn’t mean he won’t.
-If there is one thing I’ve learned while attempting to have my son practice with drawing tools, it’s to never assume.
-I have been surprised time and again how using the right tools helps to develop the skills he may be lacking.
-Rather than harping on the fact that my son can’t hold a pencil because he hasn’t perfected the pincer grasp, I tried to find tools that could get him motivated enough to want to do the activity, while inadvertently practicing the pincer grasp!
-You can use a variety of drawing tools to maintain attention while building fine motor skills.
+- Just because you assume they can’t doesn’t mean they won’t.
+If there is one thing I’ve learned while attempting to have my son practice with drawing tools, it’s never to assume.
+I have been surprised repeatedly how using the right tools helps develop the skills he may require more support with.
+Rather than harping on the fact that my son can’t hold a pencil because he hasn’t perfected the pincer grasp, I tried to find tools that could motivate him enough to want to do the activity while inadvertently practicing the pincer grasp!
+You can use various drawing tools to maintain attention while building fine motor skills.

 - Begin slowly.
-I’ve given this tip on previous days in this 31-day challenge, but I feel I have to repeat it.
-As parents, we sometimes want to rush things along because we see the end-goal and feel that in order to get there we’ll need to skip some steps.
+We sometimes want to rush things because we see the end goal and feel that to get there, we’ll need to skip some steps.
 Remember that the steps are where most of the learning is happening.
-Honor the process and remind yourself that your child’s brain and body is working the hardest right now.
+Honor the process and remind yourself that the child’s brain and body are working the hardest right now.

 - Introduce the drawing tools ahead of time.
-Clearly, if your child is struggling with holding a drawing tool, you are not going to expect him to design a blueprint for your new home.
-You need to build on the prerequisites for drawing first.
+If the child cannot hold a drawing tool, build on the prerequisites for drawing first.
 Manipulation of the tool even before it’s used on paper is recommended.
-I find that by introducing new items to my son and having him familiarize himself with them helps when the time comes to use them.
+I find that introducing new items to my son and having him familiarize himself with them helps when using them.
 This way, he’s not taking in too many tasks in one session.

-- Connect the object to a sound/exclamatory word as well as with a corresponding movement.
-Since a drawing tool is used in the hand, I like to exaggerate the movement with the hand and assign it a sound I think that tool would make.
-For instance, a pencil might make a “shhk, shhk, shhk” sound (at least to me), so I’ll officially make that the drawing sound that will accompany the exaggerated movement of flowing the hand horizontally from side to side.
+- Connect the object to a sound/exclamatory word and with a corresponding movement.
+Since a drawing tool is used by hand, I like to exaggerate the movement with the hand and assign it a sound I think that tool would make.
+For instance, a pencil might make an “shhk, shhk, shhk” sound (at least to me), so I’ll officially make that the drawing sound that will accompany the exaggerated movement of flowing the hand horizontally from side to side.
 Even if in future we’d use a crayon, which may be more silent, that is still going to be the drawing sound.
-You may remember that I assigned the “zoom, zoom, zoom” exclamation to painting from side to side, and “tap, tap, tap” when stamp painting.
+Remember that I assigned the “zoom, zoom, zoom” exclamation to paint from side to side and “tap, tap, tap, tap” when stamping the painting.
 I keep them consistent so that my son makes the connection between the movement (with the hand/arm), the verbal routine (the sound) and the skill action (drawing, painting, stamping, cutting, etc.) You can bet that when I pull out a crayon, my kiddo is already doing the movement with his arm telling me that he’s recognized what we’re going to do and how we’re going to do it—and we haven’t even done it yet!

 - Find the ideal positioning.
-As with all other activities that require the development of fine motor skills, ensure that your child’s trunk and lower body are supported.
+As with all other activities that require the development of fine motor skills, ensure that the child’s trunk and lower body are supported.
 If an adapted chair is available, use that.
-For a fidgety child, you might already own an inflatable sensory chair cushion.
-If this works best for your child, consider using it while drawing as well.
+You might already own an inflatable sensory chair cushion for a child who needs to wiggle and move around while working on a task.
+Consider using it while drawing as well.

 - Begin with easy-mark drawing tools.
-While crayons may be the first drawing tool for most children, when it comes to a child with fine motor delays, this is a very difficult tool to begin with because it requires a lot of strength to get the colors on paper (try it yourself and pay attention to how much pressure you need to apply to make a mark).
-Instead, begin with tools that mark easily – like a marker.
-While most kindergarten teachers might cringe at the thought of having young ones use a marker, it only makes sense that a marker should be one of the first tools they use when making streaks on a paper!
-Don’t expect your child to hold the tool properly yet.
-Holding it in his fist and jabbing at a paper is a sensible place to start.
-Since you’ve practiced the verbal routines along with the movements, you could be having your child move the marker up and down (exaggerated movements when practicing), and repeat, “Dot, dot, dot, dot” or “Jab, jab, jab, jab.”
-Eventually work up to a “sshk, shhk, shhk” side-to-side movement, and “Squiggle, squiggle” when drawing curvy lines.
-My little guy likes that word “squiggle”.
+While crayons may be the first drawing tool for most children, when it comes to a child requiring extensive fine motor support, this is a challenging tool to start with because it requires a lot of strength to get the colors on paper.
+Try it yourself and pay attention to how much pressure you need to apply to make a mark.
+Instead, begin with tools that mark easily like a marker.
+While many kindergarten teachers might cringe at having young ones use a marker, it only makes sense that a marker should be one of the first tools they use when making streaks on paper!
+Don’t expect the child to hold the tool properly yet.
+Holding it in their fist and jabbing at a paper is a sensible place to start.
+Since you’ve practiced the verbal routines along with the movements, you could have the child move the marker up and down (exaggerated movements when practicing) and repeat, “Dot, dot, dot, dot” or “Jab, jab, jab, jab.”
+Eventually, work up to an “sshk, shhk, shhk” side-to-side movement and “squiggle, squiggle” when drawing curvy lines.
+My little guy likes the word “squiggle.”

-- Find drawing tools of different shapes and sizes.
-Even though crayons are difficult to draw with, if you locate crayons of different shapes and sizes, you’ll be surprised!
-You know your child best, so you decide if triangular, rectangular, cone-shaped or round crayons will work better.
-You can find a variety of options on the market and test them all out (like I did).
+- Use drawing tools of different shapes and sizes.
+Even though crayons are difficult to draw with, you’ll be surprised if you locate crayons of different shapes and sizes!
+Triangular, rectangular, cone-shaped, or round crayons might work best.
+You can find a variety of options on the market.

 - Offer a large drawing surface.
-Provide a large sheet of paper and adhere it to the table/drawing surface to ensure that it won’t slip and slide while your child “shhk, shhk, shhks”.
+Provide a large sheet of paper and adhere it to the table/drawing surface to ensure that it won’t slip and slide while the child “shhk, shhk, shhks.”

 - Consider hiring an art therapist.
-Whether you are wanting to see your child paint or draw, you might find that having the support of an art therapist (who is also trained in helping your child with fine motor development through art), would be a special addition to your homeschool week.
-I’ve observed several art therapists in my years in the classroom, and it’s just wonderful what they can bring out in children with special needs.
-I’m looking to add an art therapist this year to enrich my son’s experiences with “schooling”.
+Whether you want to see the child paint or draw, you might find that having the support of an art therapist (who is also trained in helping the child with fine motor development through art) would be a unique addition to the child’s life.
+I’ve observed several art therapists in my years in the classroom, and it’s just remarkable what they can bring out in neurodivergent and disabled children.

-Are you looking for more specific direction for your child’s needs?
+Are you looking for personalized direction?
 We can work through them in a one-on-one consultation.